dimispapa/crag-leader/README.md

 - Reduced processing time by ~40% through parallelization
 - Enhanced CLI interface to display update status and history
 - Optimized buildpack configuration for Node.js and Python coexistence
+- Updated leaderboard menu to include new Hardest Sends category

 #### Fixed
 - Multiple bugs in CLI operations